 The size of Tramway Cottage car park on Daisybank Road has been extended by the removal of a bank of earth.
 This now allows perpendicular parking on both sides and has significantly increased the number of spaces available.
 This will hopefully alleviate the problems at busy times.
 It is already being put to good use!

 Reported 24th March 2018 by Pete

 A very successful quiz night was held at the Wheatsheaf Inn last night.
 About 60 people attended, not just from FOLK but also from other local ‘Friends of’ groups.

 Reported 2nd March 2018 by Geoff

 I was enjoying a cold walk on the Hill in the snow when I came across this father and daughter making the most of a snow drift!

 Trees have now been removed from below the Bridge Car Park on Daisybank Road which means that there is now a good view down from the clearing above the car park through to Cheltenham and beyond.

 Reported 7th February 2018 by Anne

 Once again the Dexter cattle on the Hill have been winning, but this time they have excelled themselves!
-The Midland Dexter Society has awarded them three first prizes: for Small Herd, Best Senior Cow Overall and Best Steer Overall.
+The Midland Dexter Society has awarded them three first prizes: for Small Herd, Best Senior Cow Overall and Best Calf Overall.
 Well done!